alfonsof/azure-java-examples/azureblobstoragedelete/README.md

 * Test the application.

-  You should not see the Blob Storage container deleted in the Azure storage account.
+  You should not see the Blob Storage container deleted in an Azure storage account.